 Holland looked up.
 "Ah, Morgan!
 Have you found anything yet?" he asked.

 Until Prague, when Drusilla was critically injured.
-Then Spike took her to the most powerful magic users of Europe, all of which couldn't do anything to help her.
+Then Spike took her to the most powerful magic users in Europe, all of which couldn't do anything to help her.

 Then, in Italy, he met with a warlock who told him about a nearby temple with healing properties.
 Apparently, it didn't work because Spike came back and left parts of the warlock all over the town.